armonistan/ld38/design-docs/base-game.md

 * Game objects appear within the play space
   * ball can collide with them, no timed input necessary for successful collision
-  * OPT - durability of objects so that they eventually break
+  * durability of objects so that they eventually break
+    * three concentric circles
+    * each hit breaks off the outermost circle
+    * first two circles are normal reflects
+    * third circle is a strong reflect
-  * OPT - object causes powerup
+  * object causes powerup
+    * powerup objects have points in the outer two circles
+    * innermost circle is a powerup
   * OPT - objects alleviate timed failure condition
-  * OPT - points awarded on bounce

 * walls undergo change over time
   * OPT - constantly closing in towards ball